The Edgeworth Insurance Group

 The most important thing is a fair and accurate assessment of the value of your home.
-Each year (or every 3 years) the county tax assessor will evaluate the value of your home and any new improvements made to it The tax assessor will also take into consideration the "fair market value" of any homes sold (also known as comparables) in your area and the replacement cost of your home.
-Once the tax assessor determines your property value, the liability can be established.
+Each year (or every three years), the county tax assessor will evaluate the value of your home and any new improvements made to it.
+The tax assessor will also consider the "fair market value" of any homes sold (also known as comparables) in your area and the replacement cost of your home.
+The liability can be established once the tax assessor determines your property value.
 Schools, municipal areas, county, and special tax districts determine your actual taxes.
-The assessments from the taxing districts cannot be contested The tax assessor has leeway and discretion in evaluating each piece of property The evaluation should be fair, and you have the right to complain and argue with this valuation.
-If you can successfully argue a lower valuation your tax liability will be lower.
+The assessments from the taxing districts cannot be contested.
+The tax assessor has leeway and discretion in evaluating each piece of property.
+The evaluation should be fair, and you have the right to complain and argue with this valuation.
+Your tax liability will be lower if you can successfully claim a lower valuation.

 Many states allow for the filing of a Homestead Exemption Act to lower the value of your home.
 This filing protects the allowable state limit of the Homestead Act and will reduce the value of your home by that amount.
 The reduction in the value of your home will lower the tax overall tax liability of your property taxes.

-Many counties in this country allow for a senior citizens tax exemption This exemption is based on the overall income of the occupant of the home Each state or county will have its own rules and exemptions so your local county tax assessor should be contacted.
+Many counties in this country allow for a senior citizens tax exemption.
+This exemption is based on the overall income of the occupant of the home.
+Each state or county will have its own rules and exemptions, so you should contact your local county tax assessor.

-Many FHA guaranteed loans require an insurance payment based on the age of the loan and the value of the loan Often the amount charged is too high and can also be reduced at certain periods this insurance is no longer needed, and it can be removed.
+Many FHA-guaranteed loans require an insurance payment based on the age of the loan and the value of the loan.
+This insurance is no longer needed and can be removed.
+Often the amount charged is too high and can be reduced at specific periods.
 Contact your local mortgage service company for specific details.

 Safe Money insights and tips sent to your inbox twice a month.Sign Up Now!